Your attorney should not speak in legalese.

 Your attorney’s goal should not be to win at all costs.
 Rather, it should be to achieve a favorable outcome for you as efficiently as possible.
 It is important that your attorney set realistic expectations at the outset as to the costs you should expect, concerns that the attorney has about the outcome of your case, and the length of time that you should expect your case to take.

 Regardless of the nature your case, we have an experienced attorney who will focus on your individual needs.
-Our team of attorneys works closely together, bringing each of their different fields of expertise to bear in order to optimize our client care.
+Our team of attorneys works closely together, bringing each of their different fields of experience to bear in order to optimize our client care.